PeriHPX/PeriHPX/README.md

 ## Introduction
-Welcome to the NLMech repository.
+Welcome to the PeriHPX repository.
 In this project, we implement Peridynamics model of fracture using meshfree and finite element discretizations.
-A brief overview of the equations is available [here](https://nonlocalmodels.github.io/documentation/md_content_equations.html).
-NLMech primarily served as a code for academic research (e.g., [1,2]), however, we plan to improve it further for a large-scale usage.
+A brief overview of the equations is available [here](https://perihpx.github.io/documentation/md_content_equations.html).
+PeriHPX primarily served as a code for academic research (e.g., [1,2]), however, we plan to improve it further for a large-scale usage.
 The plan also includes development of fully distributed solver using HPX library for asynchronous computation to its maximum potential.
-In [3], we discuss the structure of NLMech and use HPX library for multi-threading computation.
-For further list of publications based on this library, we refer to the [publication list](https://nonlocalmodels.github.io/publications/).
+In [3], we discuss the structure of PeriHPX and use HPX library for multi-threading computation.
+For further list of publications based on this library, we refer to the [publication list](https://perihpx.github.io/publications/).

 At present, the library consists of multiple material models such as
 - **RNP** - Regularized Nonlinear Potential.
 This is implemented in class [RNPBond](src/material/pd/rnpBond.h).
 - **State-based peridynamics** - State-based peridynamics model.
 This is implemented in class [ElasticState](src/material/pd/ElasticState.h).

-One of the main features of NLMech is the implementation of both explicit time discretization for dynamic problems (see [FDModel](src/model/fd/fDModel.h)) and implicit discretization for quasi-static problems (see [QuasiStaticModel](src/model/quasistatic/QuasiStaticModel.h)).
+One of the main features of PeriHPX is the implementation of both explicit time discretization for dynamic problems (see [FDModel](src/model/fd/fDModel.h)) and implicit discretization for quasi-static problems (see [QuasiStaticModel](src/model/quasistatic/QuasiStaticModel.h)).

 ## Documentation and getting started
 All source and header files are fairly well documented.
-We used doxygen to automatically generate the documentation of methods, classes, etc. For complete documentation follow this [link](https://nonlocalmodels.github.io/documentation/).
+We used doxygen to automatically generate the documentation of methods, classes, etc. For complete documentation follow this [link](perihpx.github.io/documentation/).

-We provide shell scripts to help with the installation of dependencies and the NLMech itself.
+We provide shell scripts to help with the installation of dependencies and the PeriHPX itself.
 We also provide Docker images for a quick test of the library and to run the examples.
-In section `Installation`, we describe the dependencies, installation of dependencies, and building NLMech code.
-In section `Running NLMech`, we discuss how to run the examples.
+In section `Installation`, we describe the dependencies, installation of dependencies, and building PeriHPX code.
+In section `Running PeriHPX`, we discuss how to run the examples.

 ## Installation

 ### Build tools
-The following build tools are needed to compile the NLMech and its dependencies:
+The following build tools are needed to compile the PeriHPX and its dependencies:
   * GCC compiler collection (gcc) > 4.9, however, gcc >= 8 is recommended
   * [autoconf](https://www.gnu.org/software/autoconf/)
   * [wget](https://www.gnu.org/software/wget/)